Apparent horizon as a membrane: Discussion

 \section{Discussion}

 Despite the main $k=0$ family of solutions not having static metrics, it is possible to study their static limit in which the $k=1$ MBHs are approached.
 The resulting frozen $k=0$ metric of Eqs.~\eqref{fro-f} and \eqref{fro-h} is a suitable starting point for the analysis of the quasinormal modes (QNMs) and light rings of \pbh s.
-The near- and far-region geometries can be connected using Pad'{e} approximants \cite{RZ:14,KRZ:16,KZ:22}.
-The $\alpha_{12}\sqrt{x}$ term fits the interpolation scheme of Ref.~\cite{MSST:25}, while the approximation to $e^h$ will be used directly.
+The near- and far-region geometries can be connected using Pad\'{e} approximants \cite{RZ:14,KRZ:16,KZ:22}.
+The $\alpha_{12}\sqrt{x}$ term easily adds on the interpolation scheme of Ref.~\cite{MSST:25} as $\alpha_{12}\sqrt{x}/(1+x^p)$, for a sufficiently large integer $p$, while the approximation to $e^h$ is used directly.

 Independently of the slow-evolution assumption, the first steps in implementing the membrane paradigm and a consistent description of the boundary conditions in terms of a 2D fluid on a timelike apparent horizon are carried out: local redshift, proper acceleration, relevant extrinsic data, and a viscous-fluid EMT are obtained.
 These data parameterise dissipation/reflectivity and can be used to assess their impact on quasinormal spectra and possible echoes at any rate of dynamics.